SEHV01/LinkedList/README.md

 ```Cmake
 add_subdirectory(<PATH_TO_LINKEDLIST_DIRECTORY>)
 ```
-You will also need to link the library to your project in CMakeLists.txt where the library is used.
+You will also need to link the library to your project in the CMakeLists.txt where the library is used.
 ```CMake
 target_link_libraries(<YOUR_TARGET> PRIVATE LinkedList)
 ```